epsi-rns/epsi-rns.github.io/_posts/opensource/2016/2016-05-11-xmonad-with-conkyless-dzen.markdown

 The second issue with conky is total control of color for theming.
 There is no way that xmonad configuration could alter colors inside conky.
-All colors should be in haskell s variables, not as a constant inside the conky, nor inside bash script.
+All colors should be in haskell variables, not as a constant inside the conky, nor inside bash script.

 {% highlight haskell %}